-This is an endeavor to gather into one volume chronological information concerning the development of the Seventh-day Adventist educational system at the time when it has completed one century of existence, beginning with the first denominationally-sponsored elementary and secondary school in June, 1872.
-No claim is laid for completeness, for other schools and dates will surely appear which should have been included.
+This volume endeavors to gather in one place chronological information concerning the development of the Seventh-day Adventist educational system beginning with the first home school in 1853, and then continuing past the first denominationally-sponsored elementary and secondary school in June, 1872.

-It will not be difficult to find inexactitudes.
+No claim is made for completeness.
+Undoubtedly there are gaps and omissions.
+Other schools and dates will surely appear which should have been included.
+It will not be difficult to discover inexactitudes.
 Too many factors have contributed to uncertainties in dates, so that in certain places this work may rank with early Egyptian chronology in the accuracy of dates.
 Pioneers, worried about finances, the establishment of new facilities, and overloaded with work, wasted little time in recording events that now are thought important.
-In later years memories at times failed.
-Where some men occasionally set down records, they in later times were sometimes followed by well-intentioned, neat registrars or others who meticulously cleared out what appeared to them to be old, yellow papers, sending to the incinerator irreplaceable original sources.
+In later years the memories of some at times failed.
+Where some men occasionally set down records, they in later times were sometimes followed by well-intentioned, neat registrars or others who meticulously cleared out what appeared to them to be old, yellowed papers, sending to the incinerator irreplaceable original sources.
 Even such sources as school bulletins at times tended to change historical narratives from one publication to another.

-The compiler has gathered information from different kinds of sources: School bulletins, Yearbooks, The Seventh-day Adventist Encyclopedia, histories of education and of schools by various writers, original letters, minutes of the General Conference Department of Education and of the Board of Regents, information from division and union secretaries of education, and other miscellaneous informants.
+The compiler has gathered information from different sources: School bulletins, Yearbooks, The Seventh-day Adventist Encyclopedia, histories of education and of schools by various writers, original letters. minutes of the General Conference Department of Education and of the Board of Regents, information from division and union directors of education, and other miscellaneous informants.
 Where he found discrepancies he at times made a "guestimate," occasionally indicating the difference of opinion.
 He also feels that he may have made errors both in time and in geography.

 Included in this volume are events dealing with the Department of Education and practically all of the schools in the various academic levels until around 1890.
 In later years emphasis has been placed on the secondary and the higher schools, with a reference to elementary schools and junior academies where these may have been forerunners.
 There has been no special selective process in the schools that have been included.
-Information concerning dates when some schools ceased to operate has been unavailable.
+Information concerning dates when some schools ceased to operate has been difficult to obtain.